pathogenwatch-oss/mlst/README.md

         bash test.sh
 ```

 You can use the same command with a Core Genome MLST container.
+The tests
+should also be run automatically when you build a new container.

 ## TODO